 You Don’t Have To Run At All Times

 If you read some of the NYC guides out there, you’ll believe you cannot walk at a normal pace, or else you die.
-False, just stay in your line.
+False, just stay in your lane.
 No, seriously that’s all you need to do.
 You can also take a bus tour if that takes out a bit of anxiety.

 Don’t block a sidewalk with your whole family by grabbing each other’s hands (*cough* family outside The Met) and don’t chill on the automated escalators.
 Also, look behind you before stopping to take a picture.
 It’s really not that difficult.

 It’s Not As Dangerous As You Think

 Everywhere you go anything can happen, and you can end up being a victim of crime.
 Because in big cities you have a higher concentration of people, those instances tend to be higher and amplified by the news.

 It is always smart to be aware of your surroundings, and make sure you choose the right place stay.
 Click here to read “How to Avoid a Disastrous Stay at a Hotel.”
 Honestly, there doesn’t seem to be anything different about any other major city regarding safety.

 Egyptian Art at The Met

 There’s So Much To Do

 We visited NYC over a weekend, and half of our time was spent on a conference.
 Even if that was not the case, a weekend is not enough time to experience the city as it deserves to be experienced.

 It would be presumptuous of me to recommend what to do in NYC over a weekend.
 You will definitely need at least a week to see all that you should and would want to see.
 Walking tours are always a good option.
 Click the following banner for 30% Off of a Central Park Walking Tour from Central Park Sightseeing.